agni-datta/agni-datta/README.md

 # About Me

 My name is Agni Datta.
 I am a final-year graduate student pursuing an integrated M.Tech in Computer Science with a minor in Cybersecurity at VIT Bhopal University, Bhopal, Madhya Pradesh, India.
-Specifically, I have extensive experience with data extraction, advanced digital forensics, and applied cryptography.
+I have a formal background in cybersecurity, particularly in data extraction, advanced digital forensics, and applied cryptography.

 My research interests mainly centre on the fundamental and theoretical aspects of cryptography, with a focus on zero-knowledge proofs, multiparty computation, provable security, and identity-based cryptography.
 Security primitives for provable security, computational complexity, and probabilistic proofs for use in cryptography-proof systems comprise the majority of my research interests.